Latin American Studies

 - Only in exceptional cases, with the support of a faculty member and the approval of the LAS Committee, will a semester’s internship or a community service project in Latin America fulfill this requirement.

 To complete an honors minor in Latin American studies, students must have completed all requirements for the interdisciplinary minor.
 From within these offerings, they may select for outside examination a seminar taken to fulfill the interdisciplinary minor’s requirements.
 However, the seminar chosen may not be an offering within their major department.

 With the permission of the departments concerned, it is possible for a student to plan an individualized special major that includes closely related work in one or more departments.
 Students have the possibility of designing a special major, such as Spanish and Latin American Studies; Latin American Studies and Political Science, Latin American Studies and History; and Latin American Studies with a focus on Sociology and Anthropology, etc.

-Special majors consist of at least 10 credits and no more than 12 credits.
+Special majors consist of at least 10 courses and no more than 12 courses.

 Life After Swarthmore

 Swarthmore graduates who have taken part in the Latin American Studies Program find that their rich understanding of the cultures and people of Latin America and Latinos in the U.S. is attractive to employers.
 Graduates most frequently pursue careers in public service, law, government, education, humanities, social sciences, and the media.

 The following courses may be counted toward Latin American studies: